kashanshah/html-theme/README.md

 - **Gap Control**: The space between slides can be easily adjusted using the `data-gap` attribute, providing flexibility in layout design.

-- **Autoplay Functionality**: The slider features an autoplay function that automatically transitions between slides, enhancing user engagement without requiring interaction.

-- **Lazy Loading**: The slider supports lazy loading of images to improve performance and reduce initial loading time, especially beneficial for pages with many images.
+- **Looping**: The slider has infinite loop through slides continuously.
+You can disable looping by setting the `data-loop` attribute to `"false"`.

+- **Autoplay Functionality**: The slider supports autoplay, allowing the slides to transition automatically.
+You can turn off autoplay by setting the `data-autoplay` attribute to `"false"`, or you could use `data-autoplay="2500"` to specify the delay in milliseconds.

+- **Lazy Loading**: The component includes lazy loading for images, enhancing performance by loading images only when they enter the viewport.
+By default, lazy loading is enabled, but you can disable it by setting the `data-lazy` attribute to `"false"`.

 - **Pagination**: The component includes pagination controls, allowing users to navigate through the slides efficiently.
 Pagination dots are clickable, enhancing usability.

+- **Navigation Controls**: You can also enable/disable navigation controls (previous and next buttons) using the `data-navigation` attribute.
+By default, navigation is enabled, but you can disable it by setting `data-navigation="false"`.